 We’ve added 3 beautiful login page templates, that come pre-built with a designed login form.
 Open your Elementor editor and go into the template library in order to try out and customize these 3 templates.

-Elementor’s Login widget offers a much more user-friendly option to customize login page in WordPress.
+Elementor’s Login widget for WordPress offers a much more user-friendly option to customize login pages in WordPress.
 You can use this feature to create creative and unique login pages, in order to give your visitor a consistent experience when browsing through your website.

 The Login widget is a specific type of Elementor form.
 If you would like to create a different form, I suggest you check out our tutorial regarding the form widget, including the recent release of form integrations.